 6. When the contents of the measuring cup is well blended, add back into the saucepan.

 7. Turn down to low heat and stir like mad until the mixture thickens.
+Remove from burner.
 Allow to cool.

 8. Pour custard over cake and fruit, spreading evenly.
 I usually chill at this point allowing flavors to marry.

-9. In large bowl, whip the Tablespoon of sugar with 2 cups of heavy cream until it forms peaks.
-(This is what the KitchenAid was invented for!)
+9. In large bowl, whip the tablespoon of sugar with 2 cups of heavy cream until it forms peaks.
+(This is what the KitchenAid mixer was invented for!)

 ©Friends Drift Inn Enterprises, LLC ALL RIGHTS RESERVED